 The Phases of Topcoder Review

-After submitting to a development challenge with Online Review, your submission will go through some variation of this process depending on the challenge type:
+After submitting to a challenge, submissions will go through some variation of these phases depending configuration of the challenge:

 4. Appeals Response

 Applying to review a challenge